DriveEV Rebate Program

 - The final sale price cap refers to the final purchase price of the vehicle, which is set by the manufacturer, and is intended to encompass the value of the vehicle itself, in full.
 The final purchase price includes the costs associated with the trim level of the vehicle with all color options, wheel upgrades, drive train or battery upgrades, and other packages, such as entertainment system upgrades.
 Costs not included in the purchase price are destination or delivery charges, sales and use taxes, additional maintenance or repair packages purchased from the dealership or showroom, documentation fees, registration fees, or add-ons which relate to the maintenance or operation of the vehicle, such as electric vehicle charging packages, floor mats, first aid kits, cargo nets, etc. The value of a trade-in is not included in the final purchase price.

-- Only purchases of new and used Original Equipment Manufacturer (OEM) plug-in electric light duty, highway capable passenger vehicles are eligible for a rebate.
+- Only purchases and leases of new and used Original Equipment Manufacturer (OEM) plug-in electric light duty, highway capable passenger vehicles are eligible for a rebate.
 (Fuel cell vehicles, electric bikes, electric motorcycles, electric scooters, neighborhood vehicles or conversion or hobbyist EVs are not eligible.)

 - Any used EV must be a 2013 or newer model.

 - Any PHEV purchased or leased must have an all-electric range of at least 25 miles.

 - EVs must be purchased or leased from a licensed new or used auto dealer or manufacturer.
 Private sales are not eligible.

 - Leased vehicles must be subject to a lease agreement of at least 3 years.

 - Vehicle must be purchased or leased after September 13, 2021.